lockvoid/cachebay/docs/LIFECYCLE.md

 ## Coalescing Logic

-The coalescing system prevents double emissions when both `onQueryData` and `propagateData` would notify the same watcher.
+The coalescing system prevents double emissions when both `onQueryNetworkData` and `propagateData` would notify the same watcher.

 ### Problem Without Coalescing